bw4sz/FutureAnalog/README.md

-_AlphaMapping.R_ : Computes Alpha mapping of phylogenetic, taxonomic, and trait metrics calls _AlphaMappingFunctions.R_ to calculate grid based metrics of alpha diversity on grid cells _SDM.R_ which performs the ensemble niche models using biomod -The input localities are in the Inputdata folder, but the env layers need to help locally, there are > 30GB
+_AlphaMapping.R_ : Computes Alpha mapping of phylogenetic, taxonomic, and trait metrics calls _AlphaMappingFunctions.R_ to calculate grid based metrics of alpha diversity on grid cells _SDM.R_ which performs the ensemble niche models using biomod -The input localities are in the Inputdata folder, but the env layers need to be held locally, they are > 30GB

 Beta-Diversity
 ------------